jMonkeyEngine/examplegame-skulls-doc/ux.md

 - Base 600 points.
 - 1 point subtracted every second.
 - 10 points per Skull kill.
 (5 points per kill by ~~Mutated Skull~~ Ghost if true to original).

+## Effects

+Every activation of a power, and every status change must result in visual or auditory feedback (or both), so they players feel that they have an impact.